boochow/teleconf/README.md

 It modulates input sounds as if it comes from a teleconference device.

 Technically this module applies a bandpass filter and [G.711 a-law](https://en.wikipedia.org/wiki/G.711) codec to input sounds.

+## Parameters

+1. Time
+Changes the filters' resonance value.

+1. Depth
+Adds the dry signal to the output signal.